-Well, I choose Dracula theme (a dark theme) for my Terminal.app. there are many more in the lysyi3m/macos-terminal-themes repository.
-The installation steps are the same, just choose the right one suit for you.
+Well, I choose Dracula theme (a dark theme) for my Terminal.app.
+There are many more themes available in the lysyi3m/macos-terminal-themes repository.
+All the installation steps are the same, so just choose the right one suits for you.

-Here are the steps to install the Dracula colour theme:
+Here are the steps to install the Dracula colour theme for Terminal.app:

 - Download the Dracula File, unzip it.